-When giving band structures and electronic properties we have taken into account the possibility of ferromagnetic and antiferromagnetic spin orderings.
-When computing the ferromagnetic case, each F atom had an initial spins excess of 0.99 $\mu_{B}$.
-In the antiferromagnetic case each of the F atoms adsorbed onto the graphene A sublattice had a spin excess of 0.99 $\mu_{B}$ and the F atoms adsorbed onto the graphene B had the opposite spin~\cite{spinordering}.
+For band structures and electronic properties we have taken into account the possibility of ferromagnetic and antiferromagnetic spin alignments.
+In order to create ferromagnetic alignments all fluorine atoms were given an initial net moment in the same direction.
+In the case of antiferromagnetic alignments, the fluorine atoms on the B sublattice were given initial moments in a direction opposite to those on the A sublattice of graphene~\cite{spinordering}.
 The ordering with the lowest total energy is the ground state.
 The adsorption energies, band gaps, intrinsic spin polarizations, and charge transfers in Table~\ref{table:configurations} and in the figures are the values found in the ground state configuration.

 The calculated band structures of all C$_n$F phases studied here can be described by reduced sets of maximally localized Wannier functions, MLWF.
-These are localized, tight-binding-like Wannier orbitals obtained by band interpolation, which are useful for electronic transport~\cite{Calzolari04035108} and elasticity models~\cite{Straub8910325}.
+These are localized, tight-binding-like Wannier orbitals obtained by band interpolation, and they are useful for understanding electronic transport~\cite{Calzolari04035108} and elasticity models~\cite{Straub8910325}.
 They describe the occupied bands and are a good approximation to the lowest conduction bands.
-Wannier90 was used to produce MLWF from the Block-like wavefunctions used in Quantum Espresso~\cite{Mostofi08685,MLWF_uses}.
+Wannier90 was used to produce MLWF from the Bloch-like wave functions used in Quantum Espresso~\cite{Mostofi08685,MLWF_uses}.
 In performing the Wannierization, we specified the k-point positions of a 4x4 two-dimensional Monkhorst-Pack mesh sampling of the Brillouin zone, which was shifted to include the $\Gamma$-point.
 The band disentanglement was performed over a k-point path from $M$, to $\Gamma$, to $K$.
-With these we can reproduce the valence band of C$_{n}$F and the lowest branches in the conduction band.
+In this way we can reproduce well the valence band of C$_{n}$F and the lowest branches in the conduction band.